show-karma/karma-gap-sdk/readme.md

 ## 1. What is GAP SDK?

-The GAP SDK is a tool that provides easiness to work with the [accountability protocol](https://gap.karmahq.xyz), and it's core is developed to support customisation\* and flexibility.
+The GAP SDK is a tool that provides ease of use when working with the [accountability protocol](https://gap.karmahq.xyz).
+Its core is developed to support customization\* and flexibility.

-Through this tool you will be able to:
+Through this tool, you will be able to:

-    - Get and display Communities, Projects, Members, Grants, Milestones and all of their dependencies;
+- Get and display Communities, Projects, Members, Grants, Milestones, and all of their dependencies.
-    - Transact attestations for all above;
+- Perform attestations for all of the above.
-    - Transact revocations for all above;
+- Execute revocations for all of the above.
-    - Use gasless transactions with [Gelato Relay](https://relay.gelato.network);
+- Utilize gasless transactions with [Gelato Relay](https://relay.gelato.network).
-    - Use a custom API to speed up requests since it follows the defined parameters.
+- Harness a custom API to expedite requests, as it adheres to the defined parameters.

-> \* We're currently improving the ability to customise this api through tools that facilitates the change of parameters, and this feature may seem confusing at the moment if you try to modify certain parameters such as default schemas and contracts.
+> \* We are currently working on enhancing the ability to customize this API through tools that facilitate the modification of parameters.
+This feature may appear confusing if you attempt to modify certain parameters, such as default schemas and contracts, at the moment.

 ## 2. Architecture

-This SDK is module-based and follows certain parameters to keep organization and ease to maintain.
-On its core, the SDK is divided into x modules:
+The GAP SDK is module-based and adheres to specific parameters to ensure organization and ease of maintenance.
+At its core, the SDK is divided into the following modules:

-1. **GAP** Facade: this object is responsible of bringing the user the centralization of resources for this SDK, providing all the tools and methods to bring attestations from the network to a concrete object that can be used to display, attest, modify, and revoke.
-GAP Facade provides the `fetcher` module and stores all the settings for the instance.
+1. **GAP Facade**: This object is responsible for centralizing resources within the SDK, providing all the tools and methods required to retrieve attestations from the network and convert them into concrete objects for display, attestation, modification, and revocation.
+The GAP Facade includes the `fetcher` module and stores all the necessary settings for the instance.

-2. **Attestations**: attestation is a generic module that can fit any kind of attestation available at [EAS](https://attest.sh) and can be inherited to specific attestation types such as a Project, for example.
-This generic object can also perform attestations and revokations through `Schema` module.
+2. **Attestations**: The attestation module is versatile and can accommodate various types of attestations available at [EAS](https://attest.sh).
+It can also be inherited to cater to specific attestation types, such as a Project, for example.
+This generic object is capable of performing attestations and revocations through the `Schema` module.

-3. **Schemas**: Schema is an **abstract module** that get the responsibility of creating a relationship to the EAS infrastructure.
-This is a class that will contain all the parameters, methods and interactions that are necessary to communicate with the blockchain.
+3. **Schemas**: The Schema is an **abstract module** that assumes the responsibility of establishing a connection with the EAS infrastructure.
+This class contains all the parameters, methods, and interactions needed to communicate with the blockchain.

-4. **Entities**: An entity is a specific attestation `type` that was modified to fit specific needs, such as data processing before attesting or methods overriding.
-An entity always extends `Attestation` module and inherits all of its features.
+4. **Entities**: An entity represents a specific attestation `type` customized to fulfill specific requirements, such as data processing prior to attestation or method overrides.
+An entity always extends the `Attestation` module and inherits all its features.

-5. **Contract**: To provide all the needs of this SDK, we use a custom middle contract adding an abstraction to the EAS original contracts.
-This is essential for a good experience, gas cost reduction, and monitoring.
-Karma's GAP SDK uses a special contract to perform this action.
-For better information, please check [Gap Contracts](https://github.com/show-karma/gap-contracts) repository.
+5. **Contract**: To meet the requirements of this SDK, a custom intermediary contract is utilized to add an abstraction layer to the original EAS contracts.
+This is essential for a better user experience, reduced gas costs, and monitoring.
+Karma's GAP SDK employs a special contract for this purpose.
+For more information, please refer to the [Gap Contracts](https://github.com/show-karma/gap-contracts) repository.

-6. **Fetcher**: This is an **abstract module** is responsible to interact with EAS or a custom API to get attesations and transform into an instance of `Attestation`.
-The `Fetcher` module is essential if a custom api is wanted.
+6. **Fetcher**: This **abstract module** is responsible for interacting with EAS or a custom API to retrieve attestations and transform them into instances of `Attestation`.
+The `Fetcher` module is indispensable if a custom API is desired.

-Let's see how all of this works with a Getting Projects example:
+Here's an example of how all these modules work together when retrieving Projects:

 ![img](docs/images/dfd-get-projects.png)

-Here you can already see the advantages of using a Custom API to get data from the network and build your own indexer instead of using EAS's available GraphQL API.
-We'll dive into it in [Chapter 8](#8-custom-api)
+In this diagram, you can already discern the benefits of using a Custom API to obtain data from the network and construct your own indexer, as opposed to relying on EAS's GraphQL API.
+We will delve into this further in [Chapter 8](#8-custom-api).

-> \* Note that GAP currently does not fully support multichain, and if more than one instance is created, it can lead to unexpected errors when using the fetcher.
-This feature is under development.
+> **Note**: GAP currently does not fully support multichain, and creating more than one instance can result in unexpected errors when using the fetcher.
+This feature is currently under development.

 ### Attestations

-Attestations are split into several types of entities, to create a relationship between them and allow the users to modify their attestation details witout losing the dependents reference to the main attestation.
-So because of it, community, project, grant, and members needs two attestations: the first defining an entity, and the second one defining its details, and because of that point, all these entities will include a `details` property containing all the data inserted into that attestation, such as:
+Attestations are categorized into various types of entities to establish a relationship between them and enable users to modify their attestation details without losing references to the main attestation.
+As a result, entities like community, project, grant, and members require two attestations: the first defines the entity, and the second defines its details.
+Due to this structure, all these entities will include a `details` property that contains all the data inserted into that attestation.
+For example:

 ```ts
 import { Project } from 'karma-gap-sdk';